 During the experiments, the importance of carefully cleaned materials became obvious and it was realized that the quality of pumps would have to be improved.
-Engineering improvements by Hooke, Hauksbee (1670 to 1713), and others followed.
+Engineering improvements by Hooke, Hauksbee (1670-1713), and others followed.
 Somewhat later, the Englishman H. A. Fleuss developed a piston pump that he named Geryk in honor of Otto von Guericke.

-However, it was not until 1855, that significantly better vacua could be produced using a pump designed by Geissler in Germany.
-Sprengel improved this pump in 1865 and 1873 (Figs. 1.9 and 1.10), which used Torricelli's principle.
-Ten kilograms of mercury had to be lifted up and down by hand for a pump speed of about $0.004\ell/s$ .
-About six hours of pumping action were required to evacuate a vessel of $6\ell$ from 0.1 mm Hg (13 Pa) to about $2 \cdot 10^{-5}$ mm Hg( $2.7 \cdot 10^{-3}$ Pa)!
-With these pumps, for the first time, the high-vacuum regime became available.
-In 1879, Edison used them in his Menlo Park to evacuate the first incandescent lamps (Fig. 1.11).
+However, it was not until 1855 that significantly better vacua could be produced using a pump designed by Geissler in Germany.
+Sprengel improved this pump in 1865 and 1873 (Figures 1.9 and 1.10), which used Torricelli's principle.
+Ten kilograms of mercury had to be lifted up and down by hand for a pump speed of about $0.004 \ell s^{-1}$ .
+About 6 h of pumping action was required to